ASAP offers resources for farmers and producers of value-added products at all stages of starting and running a business, including:

 - Roadside Farm Stands (University of California Santa Cruz PDF)

-- Sell What You Grow – Diversifying Your Market Opportunities (ASAP webinar, 2015)
+- Sell What You Grow – Diversifying Your Market Opportunities (ASAP workshop, 2015)

 - Activity Ideas for Hosting Children and School Groups on Your Farm (PDF)